gagneurlab/absplice/README.md

 ```
 docker run -it --name absplice_container localhost/absplice:latest /bin/bash
 ```
 Now you are working inside the container.
-Conda environment is already installed here, you just need to activate it:
+The conda environment is already installed here, you just need to activate it:
 ```
 conda activate absplice_dock
 ```